Lmanangka/theconversation-scraping/README.md

-# suarAkademia-scraping
+# theconversation-scraping

-Web scraping The Conversation podcast SuarAkademia
+Web scraping The Conversation article title, link and podcast title and link